simon-rb/alibaba_cloud_scripts/create_ecs_instance/README.md

    - Replace `your-username@your-alibaba-cloud-id` with your actual Alibaba Cloud username, and adjust the registry endpoint accordingly.

 2. **Push the Docker Image**:
    - Push your Docker image to ACR.
-This could be a POC-specific image or any other required image:
+This could be a POC-specific image or any other image:
      ```sh
      docker push registry-intl.eu-central-1.aliyuncs.com/your-namespace/your-repository:latest
      ```